-Since 2011, Min has worked at the Lawrence Livermore National Laboratory, currently as the associate program leader for the national lab’s Cyber & Infrastructure Resilience program.
-He is also Livermore’s founding group leader on energy delivery and utilization.
+Liang Min leads the development, management, and execution of the Bits & Watts Initiative.
+Prior to joining Stanford, Liang has worked at the Lawrence Livermore National Laboratory since 2011, as the associate program leader for the national lab’s Cyber & Infrastructure Resilience program.
+He was Livermore’s founding group leader on energy delivery and utilization.
 He had previously worked at the Electric Power Research Institute as a senior project manager and research scientist.
-Min earned a PhD in electrical engineering from Texas A&M University in 2007.
-He has also taught courses for power system professionals.
+Liang earned a PhD in electrical engineering from Texas A&M University in 2007.
+He has also taught courses for power system professionals and holds two U.S. patents in the area of measurement based power system stability assessment.
+In his spare time, he is an avid marathoner.

 Anita Wood is the Program Manager for the Bits & Watts Initiative in the Stanford Precourt Institute for Energy.
 She is responsible for business operations for the initiative including customer relationship management, finance, administration, marketing, public relations, and event management.